The magic is in the spaces

 It feels to me that if you want something magical to happen, you need to give it space.

-Here’s another great example.
-My brother had a family get together awhile ago and we sat around the kitchen table telling stories.
+Awhile ago, my brother had a family get together awhile ago and we sat around the kitchen table telling stories.
 We all gave each other space – to tell our stories.

 Without space, there are no stories